jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 ## Ngnix web service

-Ngnix is used to host the OS ISO images from which the server that you’ll provision will boot from.
+Ngnix is used to host the custom OS ISO images that will be generated, and from which provisioned servers will boot from.

 ```
 sudo dnf install nginx